 Vrba is not the first whistleblower in history to suffer this fate of castigation from powers-that-be.
 Julian Assange.
 Edward Snowden.
 Chelsea Manning.
 The list is endless if one looks at the histories of every country on the planet.
 The so-called Deep Throat of the Third Reich, Herbert von Bose, a press secretary for Vice-Chancellor Franz von Papen, passed along news of secret atrocities committed in Nazi Germany to the foreign press, particularly the London-based journal The Week, until he was murdered by an SS hit squad who shot him in the back of the head at the behest of Heinrich Himmler.
 More recently, Israeli Mordechai Vanunu spent 17 years in solitary confinement followed by another six-and-a-half years in prison for spilling the beans on Israel’s clandestine nuclear weapons program.
 He is still is not permitted to leave Israel or speak to foreigners.

-Herein [IMMEDIATELY BELOW] is a document that carefully and fully encapsulates events and repercussions concerning the Vrba-Wetzler Report from the perspective of Rudolf Vrba, as prepared by John Conway. a close friend, confidante and neighbour of Rudolf Vrba.
+Herein [below] is a document that carefully and fully encapsulates events and repercussions concerning the Vrba-Wetzler Report from the perspective of Rudolf Vrba, as prepared by John Conway, a close friend, confidante and neighbour of Rudolf Vrba.
 They taught for decades at the same university and much of Conway’s work as an academic focused on the role of the Vatican and German churches during the Holocaust.
-Given Conway’s superior facility with the English language, the essay is credited to Conway; but given Vrba’s superior knowledge of the subject matter, one could make an argument that the essay was essentially co-written.
+Given Conway’s superior facility with the English language, the essay is credited to Conway; but given Vrba’s superior knowledge of the subject matter, one could make an argument that the essay was a form of collaboration.
 Every sentence in this essay would have been closely scrutinized by Vrba.

 This 1984 article was the prelude to a longer dissertation by John S. Conway called Appendix I, The Significance of the Vrba-Wetzler Report on Auschwitz-Birkenau that appeared in Rudolf Vrba’s I Escaped From Auschwitz in 2002.
 This earlier version has been made freely accessible by the Museum of Tolerance Online Multimedia Learning Center, a Los Angeles-based institution created by Rabbi Marvin Hier who had been a rabbi in Vancouver, British Columbia.
 It is not known whether Vrba and Hier ever crossed paths.